Table of Content

 Here’s why.

 We love the theme.
 India’s data center industry is real, growing, and here to stay.
 The economics look fantastic on paper, and Anant Raj has land, speed, and partnerships.
 But Finology 30 doesn’t buy themes.
-We buy moats — businesses that have proven they can defend turf through cycles, not just those with exciting blueprints.
+We buy moats, businesses that have proven they can defend turf through cycles, not just those with exciting blueprints.

 In Anant Raj’s case, the moat isn’t visible yet.
 Real estate remains the core business, while data centers are in the build-out phase.
 Utilisation risks are high, competition is rising, and the track record of Indian players in this space is too short.
 Globally, even giants have stumbled when execution slipped.

 So yes, the story has potential.
 But our framework demands more than potential.
-Until Anant Raj demonstrates consistent, profitable scale in digital infrastructure, we’ll stay on the sidelines.
+Until Anant Raj demonstrates a consistent, profitable scale in digital infrastructure, we’ll stay on the sidelines.

 The Bottom Line

 Anant Raj Ltd. wants to shed its old skin as a cyclical real estate developer and rebrand itself as a digital infrastructure provider.
-The pivot is bold, and on paper, the numbers are mouth-watering — high utilisation, two-to-three-year paybacks, and fat margins.
+The pivot is bold, and on paper, the numbers are mouth-watering, high utilisation, two-to-three-year paybacks, and fat margins.

-But industries can grow while individual players struggle.
+Industries can grow while individual players struggle.
 Globally, data centers have produced runaway successes and outright failures.
 Today, Anant Raj’s story sits somewhere in between - promising, but unproven.

 For long-term investors, the question isn’t “Will the data center industry grow?”
 That’s almost certain.
 The question is “Will Anant Raj carve a moat, or simply ride along?”

 At Finology 30, we prefer businesses with moats already tested by time, not just opportunity.
 That’s why, for now, Anant Raj doesn’t make the cut.
-The business may transform, but investors will need one thing above all else — patience.
+The business may transform, but investors will need one thing above all else: patience.
 The next few years will show if Anant Raj can combine size with speed and truly earn a permanent place in investors’ portfolios.